Platonic-Systems/generics-sop-examples/draft.md

   encodeRoute = gEncodeRoute
 ```

-This in turn allows us to derive `IsRoute` arbitrarily via [`DeriveAnyClass`](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/deriving_strategies.html), which is to say that we get our `IsRoute` instances for "free":
+This, in turn, allows us to derive `IsRoute` arbitrarily via [`DeriveAnyClass`](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/deriving_strategies.html), which is to say that we get our `IsRoute` instances for "free":

 ```haskell
 data Route